wesselvanree/shopify-theme-tailwind/README.md

   - The main css file is located in `src/index.css`
   - This file will be built to `assets/index.css`
 - Shopify CLI
-- Github Actions to deploy the theme to the production branch on push to the main branch
+- Github Actions to deploy the theme to the dist branch on push to the main branch

 You can copy the Lighthouse Github Action from the original [Dawn theme](https://github.com/Shopify/dawn) repository to track the performance of your theme on every push.